TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Related Work

 \section{Related Work}

-The idea of warping the timings of paths appears in, for example, Dynamic Time Warping \citep{sakoe_dynamic_1978} and the calculation of the Fr\'echet distance \citep{Frechet1906}.
-Our work is most closely related to Continuous Dynamic Time Warping \citep{1983SymmetricTimeWarping}, which we refine for the manifold-learning setting.
+Learning a latent space of trajectories that combines the timing and spatial parameters together into a single latent space appears in \cite{collvinent2022}, \cite{Chen2021}, and \cite{lu2019trajectory}, among others.
+TimewarpVAE, like the Rate Invariant Autoencoder of \cite{Koneripalli2020}, instead separates the timing and spatial latent variables, giving a more efficient spatial model.
+Our work is an improvement over the Rate Invariant AE in two important ways.
+First, our work is not constrained to learning a piecewise linear trajectory.
+Second, we include a proper regularization term to penalize the time warping so it does not ignore parts of the template trajectory.
+Comparing our results to the Rate Invariant AE shows that this timing regularization is important to combat a degeneracy in the choice of timing of the canonical trajectory.
+We explain this degeneracy in Section~\ref{sec:timingDegeneracy} and explain how it also applies to the work of \cite{Weber2019} in the Appendix.

-Functional Data Analysis \citep{Wang2016} involves the study of how to interpret time-series data, often requiring the registration of data with different timings.
-For example, the registration and averaging of trajectories is performed by \citet{Petitjean2011}, \citet{Schultz2018}, and \citet{Williams2020}.
-Rather than just learn an average trajectory, we model the full manifold of trajectories.
-Time-warping is used by \citet{Chang2021} to learn ``discriminative prototypes'' of trajectories, but not a manifold representation of the trajectories.
-A linear model to give a learned representation of registered trajectories is generated in \citet{Kneip2008}, and our work can be considered an expansion of that work, now using manifold learning to allow for nonlinear spatial variations of registered trajectories.
+Functional Data Analysis \cite{Wang2016} involves the study of how to interpret time-series data, often requiring the registration of data with different timings.
+The idea of warping the timings of paths appears in, for example, DTW \cite{sakoe_dynamic_1978} and the Fr\'echet distance \cite{Frechet1906}.
+Our work is also related to continuous dynamic time warping \cite{1983SymmetricTimeWarping}, which we refine for the manifold-learning setting.
+The registration and averaging of trajectories is performed in \cite{Petitjean2011}, \cite{Schultz2018}, and \cite{Williams2020}.
+Rather than just learning a single average trajectory, we model the full manifold of trajectories.
+Time-warping is used in \cite{Chang2021} to learn ``discriminative prototypes'' of trajectories, but not a manifold representation of all the trajectories.
+A linear model to give a learned representation of registered trajectories is generated in \cite{Kneip2008}, and our work can be considered an expansion of that work, using manifold learning to allow for nonlinear spatial variations of registered trajectories.

 Time-warping has previously been combined with manifold learning to generate representations of individual frames of a trajectory.
-For example, \citet{FengZhou2012}, \citet{Trigeorgis2018}, and \citet{cho23a} align trajectories and learn representations of individual frames contained in the trajectories.
-Connectionist Temporal Classification (CTC) can also be viewed as an algorithm for learning a labelling of frames of a trajectory while ignoring timing variations \citep{Graves2006}.
+For example, \cite{FengZhou2012}, \cite{Trigeorgis2018}, and \cite{cho23a} align trajectories and learn representations of individual frames contained in the trajectories.
+Connectionist Temporal Classification (CTC) can also be viewed as an algorithm for learning a labeling of frames of a trajectory while ignoring timing variations \cite{Graves2006}.
 Instead, our approach focuses on learning a latent vector representation that captures information about the entire trajectory.